 - Situation 1: If the tolerance is met, the invoice is approved and paid.

-- Situation 2: If the tolerance isn’t met and discrepancies between the invoice and PO occur, the invoice is placed on hold.
+- Situation 2: If the tolerance isn’t met and discrepancies between the invoice and the PO occur, the invoice is placed on hold.
 In this case, the invoice is not approved and paid.
-The accounts payable manager has to manually resolve the issue.
+The accounts payable manager has to resolve the issue manually.

 Step 4: Either the invoice is approved manually or is sent back to the invoice matching process for approval.
 Once the invoice is approved, the payment is scheduled, and the transaction between the company and the vendor is completed.